KevinMusgrave/pytorch-metric-learning/docs/accuracy_calculation.md

 * **include**: Optional.
 A list or tuple of strings, which are the names of metrics you want to calculate.
 If left empty, all metrics specified during initialization will be calculated.
 * **exclude**: Optional.
 A list or tuple of strings, which are the names of metrics you do not want to calculate.

+Note that labels can be 2D if a [custom label comparison function](#using-a-custom-label-comparison-function) is used.

 ### Explanations of the default accuracy metrics

 - **AMI**: